100-plus year cold record broken for a 2nd day. Snow expected overnight

 Pasco, which has less complete historical records, had a low of 0 on Tuesday morning, according to the weather service.

-A new record of 5 degrees also was set Tuesday morning at the Hanford Meteorological station north of Richland.
+A record of 5 degrees also was set Tuesday morning at the Hanford Meteorological Station north of Richland.
 It beat the previous record of 6 degrees set in 1955.

-Normal lows for the start of March in the Tri-Cities are about 31 degrees and normal highs are about 53 degrees.
+Normal lows for the start of March in the Tri-Cities are about 31 degrees and normal highs are about 53.

 Comments